AliceWonderMiscreations/SimpleCache/API.md

 * `abstract protected function cacheFetch($realKey, $default);`
-  This function needs to take the obfuscated `key` as an argument and use it query your chosen cache-engine for the `value` associated with that `key`.
+  This function needs to take the obfuscated `key` as an argument and use it query your chosen cache engine for the `value` associated with that `key`.
   It should return the `value` on success and `$default` on a miss.
 If you use the cryptography features, your implementation of this method __must__ call the protected `decryptData($obj, $default)` method to decrypt the